litestar-org/litestar/docs/usage/channels.rst

 immediately after this call.

 Alternatively, the asynchronous :meth:`wait_published <ChannelsPlugin.wait_published>`
-method can be used, which  the internal message queue, publishing the data to the backend directly.
+method can be used, which skips the internal message queue, publishing the data to the backend directly.

 .. note::